-Put the flashcards of the classroom actions in a bag.
+Put the flashcards of the classroom actions inside a bag.
 Ask the children to sit in a circle.
 Play some music and have the children pass the bag around.
 Stop the music and ask the child who is holding the bag to take out a flashcard and make the correct sign.
 Ask the other children to name it.

-Have the instrumental version of the Storysong playing in the background.
-Ask the children to count the paintbrushes in each square and have them trace a yellow, blue, and green square around each set of 10.
+Have the instrumental 7, Track version of the

+Storysong playing in

+the background.
+Ask the children to count the paintbrushes in each square and have them trace a yellow, blue, or green square around each set of 10.
 Ask them to count all of the paintbrushes.
 Then have them color the correct number (30).

-Organize the class in five teams and give each team six school objects of the same kind, for example, one team will have six paintbrushes, another six glue sticks, and so on.
-Ask the children to create a pattern with the classroom objects, like paintbrush-glue stick-scissors-eraser-marker.
+Divide the class into five teams and give each team six school objects of the same kind, for example, one team will have six paintbrushes, another six glue sticks, and so on.
+Ask the children to create a pattern with the classroom objects, like paintbrush-glue stick-scissorseraser-marker.
 Have them go outside and form the pattern on the ground.
 Then have them count the school objects.
-Do the Goodbye Bebop and Friends routine.
+Do the Goodbye Bebop routine.